 Theos in the Bible

-Since theos was used to refer to a wide variety of beings, the writers of the New Testament very frequently added the definite article (the – ho in Greek) to indicate that the only true God is intended.
-Sometimes they described Him as the “only true god” (John 17:3) or as “the one and only God” (John 5:44) or as “one god” (1 Cor 8:6).
+Since theos was used to refer to a wide variety of beings, the writers of the New Testament used a variety of techniques to refer to the one true theos.
+The main technique is simply the context.
+Very frequently, they added the definite article (the – ho in Greek) to indicate that the only true theos is intended.
+Sometimes they described Him as the “only true theos” (John 17:3) or as “the one and only theos” (John 5:44) or as the “one theos” (1 Cor 8:6).

-Since the ancient word theos (god) had such a broad meaning and since “every tongue will confess that Jesus Christ is Lord” (Phil 2:11), it was quite natural and appropriate for the Bible writers and the first Christian apologists to refer to the Son as theos.
-However, for them, the Father remained the only true god.
+Given that the ancient word theos (god) basically means a powerful, immortal being, it was quite natural and appropriate for the Bible writers and the first Christian apologists to refer to the Son as theos.
+Nevertheless, for them, the Father remained the only true god.

 Translations cause confusion